groundlight/edge-endpoint/CONFIGURING-DETECTORS.md

 #### `refresh_rate`

 `refresh_rate` is a float that defines how often the edge endpoint will attempt to fetch updated ML models (in seconds).
-If you expect a detector to frequently have a better model available, such as if you are labeling many image queries for a new detector, you can reduce this to ensure that the improved models will quickly be fetched and deployed.
+If you expect a detector to frequently have a better model available, you can reduce this to ensure that the improved models will quickly be fetched and deployed.
+For example, you may want to label many image queries on a new detector.
+A higher refresh rate will ensure that the latest model improvements from these labels are promptly deployed to the edge.
 In practice, you likely won't want this to be lower than ~30 seconds due to the time it takes to train and fetch new models.
 If not specified, the default is 60 seconds.

 ### `edge_inference_configs`

 Edge inference configs are 'templates' that define the behavior of a detector on the edge.
 Each detector you configure will be assigned one of these templates.
-There are some pre-defined configs that represent the main ways you might want to configure a detector.
+There are some predefined configs that represent the main ways you might want to configure a detector.
 However, you can edit these and also create your own as you wish.

 #### Structure of an edge_inference_config

 For each edge inference config, you can configure various parameters.
-For a complete description of each, see [Appendix: Edge Inference Parameters](#appendix-edge-inference-parameters) below.
+For a complete description of each, see [Reference: Edge Inference Parameters](#reference-edge-inference-parameters) below.

-#### Pre-defined edge inference configs
+#### Predefined edge inference configs

-There are a few pre-defined configs that represent the main ways you might want to configure a detector.
+There are a few predefined configs in the configuration file.
+These make use of the available edge inference parameters to achieve different kinds of behavior.
+If you're just getting started with setting up the edge endpoint, we recommend choosing from these based on which best fits your desired behavior!

 ##### `default`
 ```